chenqiuyuan/icsme2015-paper-impl/README.md

 - Field `id` is the unique identifier of the review.
 - Field `uploaded-time` is the time when the review was committed to Gerrit system.
 - Field `reviewer` is an array of several reviewer object.
 Each reviewer object must at least contain field `id`(usually a 32-bit integer).
-- Field `textual-content` is text content of the review.
+- Field `textual-content` is text content of the review, usually commit messages.
 - Field `changed-files` is an array of changed files.

 An example is shown below: